 4.50 euros regular

 3.50 euros reduced

-Access for wheelchairs can be provided if booked in advance; only the second floor is accessible by lift
+Access for wheelchair users can be provided if booked in advance; only the second floor is accessible by lift

 Guest's waiting room with cafeteria